grings/DMSCONTAINERsamples/README.md

 ## api_key_sample ##

 #### what's the use? ####

 Api keys sample shows us how DMSContainer gives the possibility to use jwt authentication without necessarily making a login.

-You can generate a unique api key for some user, by the AdminGUI, and using that token can make any requests and access various services for example (export data to excel)
+You can generate a unique api key for some user, by the AdminGUI, and using that token can make any requests and access various services for example (export data to excel).

+this test proposes two pdf export options:

+* with the 1st Tab button we can export the data present in the grid to an excel file (data displayed in the grid are in a json file `customers.json` saved in the folder `DMScontainersamples\data`)

+* with the raw json button we export the data in a json input( already present in the const `JSON` ) to an excel file.

-Read the `User API Key Management` documentation for more information http://dmscontainer.bittimeprofessionals.com/dmsadmingui/usersmanagement/#create-manage-api-key
+Read the [User API Key Management](http://dmscontainer.bittimeprofessionals.com/dmsadmingui/usersmanagement/#create-manage-api-key) documentation for more information.

 By starting the program and selecting 1St Tab an excel file will be generated containing the data present in the grid.